blu/zod/README.md

 How does a constant-folded destructor invocation look?
 ------------------------------------------------------

-A constat-folded destructor invocation should appear like a direct funciton call when the destructor is not inlined.
+A constant-folded destructor invocation should appear like a direct funciton call when the destructor is not inlined.
 For example:

 ```c
 int main(int argc, char** argv) {